etnt/edbg/README.md

 monotonic timestamp, in nanoseconds, attached to it.
 This will be displayed in the call graph as the elapsed time counted from the first received trace message.

+With the `send_receive` switch set, we will also trace messages sent and received by 'known' pids.
+By 'known' pids we mean processes that we have seen earlier in a traced call.
+The reason for this is to avoid beig swamped by all the messages that the trace BIF is sending us.
+Note that we still may get a lots of messages that will cause the resulting trace file to be large and make the handling of it slower.
+The display of sent and received messages can be toggled on/off from the trace command prompt, see also the trace examples.

 ```erlang
    % Example, trace calls to the foo module, no more than 1000 trace msgs